 During the exam, every two hours, I took a small break to clear my mind.
 It is important to take these short breaks so you don’t feel so exhausted with each exercise.
 You also have to take hours to sleep because the day is very long and the time you have scheduled is enough to perform the exercises and get rest.

 The exam asks you to be familiar with debuggers (ImmunityDBG, OllyDBG), basic 32-bit exploitation concepts and to be comfortable with Python 3.
 Do you think they are sufficient requirements, or would you add some other skills to be prepared for the exam?

 The course begins by explaining the 32-bit architecture.
 Then Offensive Security explains how WinDbg, the used debugger, works.
 If you’re familiar with these concepts, it will allow you to better understand and move faster during this part.

 On top of that, it would be valuable to understand how a Buffer Overflow works.
 And finally, it would be nice to have a basic knowledge of Reverse Engineering.

 Tell us a bit about your experience at the time of the exam.
 How did you feel before and during the exam?

 Before the exam, I was a little nervous because I don’t have much experience doing Reverse Engineering, which is an essential part of the exam.
 But it is also important to clarify that the course material is sufficient to pass the certification.

 The exam is a roller coaster of emotions.
-There are moments where you feel bad because you have not advanced for a while, but then you find something that had been missed and allows you to move forward.
+There are moments when you feel bad because you have not advanced for a while, but then you find something that you had missed and allows you to move forward.
 When that happens, you get a boost of encouragement and confidence to continue with the exam.